 The Kinesiology I have been taught is referred to as Energetic Kinesiology.
 This therapy enables me to focus on wherever you are feeling or experiencing stress in your life.
 The stress can be physical (eg. pain or lack of strength), mental (eg. anxiety or work/study stress), or emotional (eg. experiencing a significant loss).

 In addition to my Kinesiology qualifications I also have Post Graduate Certificate in Preventive Medicine as an extension to my Bachelor of Applied Science – Nursing qualification.

 I have also been lucky enough to raise three children to adulthood.
 One of my sons was diagnosed at 6 yr with profound dyslexia, verbal dyspraxia and autistic tendencies.
-Because the word “tendencies” was used, we were not entitled to any assistance with managing his schooling through “the system” and to add to that we were living in remote West Australia where the services were almost non-existent.
+Because the word “tendencies” was used, we were not entitled to any assistance with managing his schooling through “the system” and to add to that we were living in remote West Australia where the services were effectively non-existent.
 In studying autism (it was still rare at that time), I quickly realised how impactful the autism was on his and our lives and endeavoured to get the “tendencies” label removed to bring in help where he might need it.
-The change in his diagnosis didn’t happen until he was 21 yr and living independently in Victoria!
+The change in his diagnosis didn’t happen until he was 21yr and living independently in Victoria!

 This son was able to read individual letters and numbers as a 2-year-old.
 At the end of Year 1 as a 6-year-old, he only had 1/3 of the expected 100 sight words by the end of Year 1.
 He was unable to comprehend phonics and blends to read the written word yet in one assessment achieved a score that put him on the 99.8 percentile for problem solving skills.
 In other words, only 0.2 of the world did better than him in problem solving.